 - CAS 151-21-3

-- Not carcinogenic
+- Not classified as carcinogenic

 - Ethoxylated